uptech/engineering/content/docs/agile-development/standups/index.md

 ### The Problem

-UpTech Works, LLC has remote employees all over the US.
+[Uptech Studio][] has remote employees all over the US.
 Therefore our team is often pretty fragmented in terms of physical location.
 For example, I might be on-site at a client's office while another member is at a different client's office, and yet other members are at our office.
 This physical fragmentation makes it difficult to stay on top of what is going on across the organization on a day-to-day basis.

 ### Normal Solution